Leonard B. Keller: Biography

 A native of Rockford, Illinois, Keller was drafted into the U.S. Army from Chicago in the spring of 1966.
 He attended basic training at Fort Campbell, Kentucky, and advanced infantry training at Fort Polk, Louisiana.
 Sent to Vietnam that summer with the 60th Infantry Regiment, 9th Infantry Division, Keller and his unit performed reconnaissance missions in the Mekong Delta.

 By May 2, 1967, Keller was serving as a sergeant in Company A, 3rd Battalion, 60th Infantry Regiment, 9th Infantry Division.
 On that day, in the Ap Bac Zone, Republic of Vietnam, Keller and fellow soldier Specialist Four Raymond R. Wright stormed a series of enemy bunkers which were firing on their unit.
 For their actions, both Keller and Wright were awarded the Medal of Honor.
 The medal was formally presented to him on September 19, 1968, by President Lyndon B. Johnson during a ceremony at the White House.

 After being discharged from the military in August 1968, Keller married a United States Navy veteran and eventually moved to Milton, Florida.
 For more than 20 years, he was supervisor of the supply department at Naval Air Station Whiting Field, a primary flight training base northeast of Naval Air Station Pensacola.

 Death

-Keller died on October 18, 2009, at age 62 after a motorcycle accident in Milton.
+Keller died on October 18, 2009, at the age of 62 after a motorcycle accident in Milton.
 He was leaving a Fleet Reserve Association veterans' club when he lost control of his three-wheeled Harley-Davidson.
 The vehicle rolled several times and landed on top of him.
 He was taken to Sacred Heart Hospital in Pensacola, where he died.
 On November 30, 2009, Keller was buried at Arlington National Cemetery.